chrisjtan/counter/README.md

 # counter
 Counterfactual Explainable Recommendation
-Code will be available before the end on this month.
+Code will be available before the end of this month.
 Thanks.